 Q. the use of colored bulbs or such material that will give this effect is prohibited.

 R. Rugs are prohibited in 2/C, 3/C and 4/C cadet rooms.
 An exception is that a 2/C Squad Leader may have a rug.
 Rugs in 1/C rooms must be taken up for Captain's Inspection.

 S. The only furniture authorized in cadet rooms is that which is furnished by the Dormitory Authority.
 No furniture may be disassembled or removed from the room.

 U. Candles and incense are strictly prohibited in cadet rooms and dormitory spaces.

 V. No cooking, heating or air conditioning appliances of any kind are allowed.
+This includes coffee pots.
 Once household fan per room is authorized.